 I loved the new me, and it’s all thanks to my redundancy.

 Life Lesson: Don’t depend upon one thing.

 2. It forced me to break out of my comfort zone

 Up until I was made redundant I was too comfortable for my own good.

-I knew no better, was a little naive, and afraid to take any risks.
+I knew no better, was a little naive.
 Even If it was a risk I knew would benefit me.

-Losing my job forced me to take actions I’ve never taken before.
-And forced me to do the things I’ve always wanted to do, but felt uncomfortable doing.
+Losing my job forced me to take actions I’d never taken before.
+And forced me to do the things I’ve always wanted to do.